 The Charter School is a component of the Arc.
 The Charter School relies on the Arc's administrative staff for accounting, human resources and management oversight.
-During the years ended June 30, 2017 and 2016, the Charter School incurred administrative expenses provided by the Arc of \$12,318 and \$19,458, respectively.
+The Arc allocates administrative expenses to the Charter School.
+These administrative expenses totaled \$56,212 and \$50,292 for the years ended June 30, 2019 and 2018, respectively.

 The Charter School conducts its education programs in a facility owned by the Arc.
-The Arc charged the Charter School monthly for the occupancy of the facility.
-Total amount of the occupancy expenses were \$42,000 and \$42,000 for the years ended June 30, 2017 and 2016, respectively.
+The Charter School pays a monthly payment to the Arc for the occupancy of the facility.
+Total amount of these payments were \$110,448 and \$82,000 for the years ended June 30, 2019 and 2018, respectively.

-The Arc charged the Charter School for maintenance expenses related to the occupancy of its facility.
-During the years ended June 30, 2017 and 2016, the Charter School incurred maintenance expenses provided by the Arc of \$12,992 and \$13,981, respectively.
+The Arc allocates maintenance expenses related to the occupancy of the facility to the Charter School.
+The Charter School incurred maintenance expenses provided by the Arc of \$3,372 and \$2,028 for the years ended June 30, 2019 and 2018, respectively.